Chili, Beer & the Church Parking Lot

 By Caleb Rollins

 How did a church of seventy-five people in the small town of Ada, Michigan, come to organize the largest chili and beer festival in the country?
 “It’s an outflow of who we are as a church,” says Rev. Dr. Mara Joy Norden, senior minister of The Community Church in Ada.
 Combining their natural tendency for hospitality and fun with intentional community engagement and some entrepreneurial voices in their congregation, the members of this small church have created an annual event that draws thousands of people each December to their church parking lot.
-And with each version of the event, the congregation donates all proceeds to the Ronald McDonald House of West Michigan.
+And with each version of the event, proceeds are split between the congregation’s community mission budget and the Ronald McDonald House

 The Community Church’s commitment to their neighbors began in 1902, when they were formed as Ada Reformed Church in the center of town.
 From its earliest days, the congregation would allow patrons of downtown businesses to park their car, or horses, on the church’s property.
 Yet, as the congregation made the shift into the twenty-first century, their central location alone wasn’t enough to sustain their community engagement.
 In 2001, the congregation underwent a time of intentional revisioning informed by listening sessions with the community.
 As a result, the congregation committed to deepening its natural tendency for hospitality in the community, including a new stipulation that the pastor should spend 10 percent of their time on community engagement.